-9 Commissioning - Leuze electronic webConfig tool
+9 Starting up the device - Leuze webConfig tool

-The positioning sensors of the IPS 200i series can be operated and configured via the Ethernet service interface with the integrated Leuze electronic webConfig tool.
+The positioning sensors of the IPS 400i series can be operated and configured via the Ethernet service interface with the integrated Leuze webConfig tool.

 With the webConfig tool, an operating-system independent, web-technology based, graphical user interface is available for configuring sensors.